view7677/java-interview-questions/pages/Exception_Handling.md

 block after a try block?
 Java does not enforce the rule to put a catch block after try block.
 We can write catch block or finally block after a try block.
-Any exception that we want to catch is mentioned in catch block.139.
-In what scenarios, a finally block will not be executed?
+Any exception that we want to catch is mentioned in catch block.

+#### 139. In what scenarios, a finally block will not be executed?

-There are two main scenarios in which finally block is not
+There are two main scenarios in which finally block is not executed:

-executed:
-1.
-2.
-Program exits by calling system.exit() call.
+1. Program exits by calling system.exit() call.
-A fatal error causes JVM to crash.
+2. A fatal error causes JVM to crash.

 #### 140. Can we re-throw an Exception in Java?